Federal court says Amazon can be sued over defective product

 PHILADELPHIA (AP) — A federal appeals court has ruled that Amazon can be sued over a defective product sold by one of its third-party vendors.

-A Pennsylvania woman sued after a retractable dog collar she bought online snapped and hit her four years ago, leaving her permanently blind in one eye.
+A Pennsylvania woman sued after a retractable dog leash she bought online snapped and hit her four years ago, leaving her permanently blind in one eye.

 In a 2-1 decision released last week, the 3rd U.S. Circuit Court of Appeals in Philadelphia said Amazon can be classified as a seller in part because it doesn't allow customers to communicate directly with third-party vendors.